 My Prayer Rock

-An unusual gift is a reminder that with God's help nothing is impossible.
+An unusual gift is a reminder that with God's help nothing is impossible in this classic devotion from Daily Guideposts.

 “Your son Jeremy’s been in an auto accident.
 Come to the emergency room,” said the voice on the phone.